abrotman/related-domains-by-dns/rdbd.md

 * #5: specify input for signing more precisely - e.g. is there a CR or NULL or not ]]

-Determining relationships between domains can be one of the more difficult investigations on the Internet.
+Determining relationships between registered domains can be one of the more difficult investigations on the Internet.
 It is typical to see something such as `example.com` and `dept-example.com` and be unsure if there is an actual relationship between those two domains, or if one might be an attacker attempting to impersonate the other.
-Service providers of various kinds may err on the side of caution and mark the secondary domain being untrustworthy or abusive because it is not clear that they are in fact related.
+In some cases, anecdotal evidence from places such as DNS or WHOIS/RDAP may suffice.
+However, service providers of various kinds may err on the side of caution and mark the secondary domain being untrustworthy or abusive because it is not clear that they are in fact related.
 Another possible use case could be where a company